 Diagnosis and Management of Dizziness and Facial Nerve disorders

-On his return from Canada, Dr. Chee ran a weekly dizzy clinic managing patients with difficult and protracted dizziness.
+On his return from Canada, Dr Chee ran a weekly dizzy clinic managing patient with difficult and protracted dizziness.

 Diagnosis and Management ENT Allergy